Mount Fromme

 Mount Fromme is one of the North Shore Mountains that overlook Burrard Inlet north of Vancouver, British Columbia.
-It stands just east of Grouse Mountain, and the District of North Vancouver and the City of North Vancouver lie on its lower slope where it descends to the inlet.
+It stands just east of Grouse Mountain, and the District of North Vancouver and the City of North Vancouver lie on its lower slopes, where it descends to the inlet.
 Mount Fromme, like the other mountains of the Pacific Ranges, is covered with temperate rainforest of the Coastal Western Hemlock Zone.
-In the case of Mount Fromme this is largely secondary forest, since the mountain was extensively logged in the early 20th century.
+In the case of Mount Fromme, this is largely secondary growth forest, since the mountain was extensively logged in the early 20th century.
 Outside of the Vancouver area Mount Fromme is known as a mountain biking destination.

-Origin of the Name
+Origin of the name

 Mount Fromme is named after J. M. Fromme (ca. 1858-1941), the "Father of Lynn Valley," a lumber camp foreman who built the first house in Lynn Valley, which drains the eastern slope of the mountain.
 This name, first proposed in 1928 when Fromme was reeve of the District of North Vancouver, became official on December 7, 1937.
 Prior to that, the mountain had been known as The Dome and, still earlier, as Timber Mountain.

-Mountain Biking
+Mountain biking

 Mount Fromme features various trails, many of which are part of the NSMBA (North Shore Mountain Biking Association).
 Some of these trails are sponsored by companies which provide money to maintain the trails.
-There is also a nudist club called Van Tan Nudist Club past the second switch back on mountain highway.
-Members of the club are given access to the location by vehicle which is usually blocked off by a gate.

 Mount Fromme features green, blue, black, double black and "triple red" trails.

 Mt.
 Fromme is a popular destination for many bikers during the summer.
-The trails are accessed via Mountain Highway, though bikers have to ride up as the gravel path is restricted to vehicle access with special privileges.
-The path eventually leads to Grouse Mountain.
+The trails are accessed via Mountain Highway, though bikers have to ride up as the gravel path is restricted to vehicle access with special privileges above 360 metres elevation.
+Mountain Highway eventually leads to Grouse Mountain.
 The easier trails are usually located at the bottom of the hill while the advanced ones are further up.
 The majority of the trails are located below the seventh switchback.

+From the lowest trail at 280 m to the highest trail at 780 m, the Mount Fromme Mountain Biking area covers 600 metres vertical.

-Notable Trails
+Notable trails

 There are approximately 40 mountain biking trails in total though many of them have become not ride-able due to lack of maintenance.
 Companies can sponsor trails to maintain them.